cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 Cross-domain integrations broke without warning, leaving consumers scrambling to identify root causes.
 Schema drift caused downstream pipeline failures that took hours or days to debug.
 Data quality issues surfaced late in the process, creating expensive remediation work while pointing fingers at no one specifically responsible.

-The real problem wasn't technical—it was **unmanaged risk in a federated system** where autonomy and reliability were treated as opposing forces.
+The real problem wasn't technical.
+It was **unmanaged risk in a federated system** where autonomy and reliability were treated as opposing forces.

 **My approach:** I turned this ambiguous governance challenge into a controllable decision system by categorizing risk explicitly across multiple dimensions, designing clear validation boundaries that define where automation ends, and building human-in-the-loop gates at critical decision points where machine judgment alone would be insufficient.